autonomouslogic/eve-esi-proxy/Readme.md

 See the [First version](https://github.com/autonomouslogic/eve-esi-proxy/milestone/1) milestone for progress._

 ## Features
-There are many things you have to keep in mind when working with the ESI API, and many of them are handled automatically by this proxy:
+There are many things you have to keep in mind when working with the ESI, many of which are handled automatically by the proxy, so you can get on with writing your application and not worry about the minutiae that is the ESI:

-* **Caches responses** to disk to improve request times and reduce load on the ESI itself
+* **Cache responses** to disk to improve request times and reduce load on the ESI itself
 * _More planned, see milestone_

-You can focus on your application and not worry about the minutiae.

 ## Usage
 The proxy is easily run from Docker: